Ramsay Brothers: The family

-The family includes seven brothers, who made cult horror films mainly in 70's and 80's decade.
-The brothers are Kumar Ramsay (eldest), Gangu Ramsay, Tulsi Ramsay, Arjun Ramsay, Shyam Ramsay, Keshu Ramsay and Kiran Ramsay.
-The brothers worked together for most of their careers and divided the various departments of filmmaking among them to produce movies.
-Kumar Ramsay handled the scripting, Gangu took care of the cinematography, Kiran Ramsay managed sound department, Keshu handled production, Arjun Ramsay took care of editing and Shyam Ramsay with Tulsi Ramsay handled the direction department.
+The family includes 7 brothers, who made cult horror films mainly in the 1970's and 1980's.
+The brothers are Kumar Ramsay (oldest), Gangu Ramsay, Tulsi Ramsay, Arjun Ramsay, Shyam Ramsay, Keshu Ramsay and Kiran Ramsay.
+The brothers worked together for most of their careers and divided the various departments of filmmaking among them to produce films.
+Kumar Ramsay wrote the scripts, Gangu Ramsay took care of the cinematography, Kiran Ramsay managed the sound department, Keshu Ramsay handled the production, Arjun Ramsay took care of the editing and both Shyam Ramsay and Tulsi Ramsay handled the direction.

-They are a team of seven brothers:
+They are a team of 7 brothers: